-One of the worst things we can do is set the quota so high that it is not achievable—regardless of the activity level or skill of the sales person.
-The best sales people are pure capitalist.
-If they know they can’t meet quota, they go else ware.
+One of the worst things we can do is set the quota so high that it is not achievable—regardless of the activity level or skill of the salesperson.
+The best salespeople are pure capitalists.
+If they know they can’t meet the quota, they go elsewhere.

-It is also important to understand the cause for not hitting quota.
-If a highly motivated, well seasoned, exceptionally skilled sales person cannot meet and exceed quota (at times outselling everyone else)—then we screwed up and are at risk of loosing a top performer, all of the associated revenue, and the potential lost sales while trying to find a replacement.
+It is also important to understand the cause of not hitting quota.
+If a highly motivated, well seasoned, exceptionally skilled salesperson cannot meet and exceed quota (at times outselling everyone else)—then we screwed up and are at risk of losing a top performer, all of the associated revenue, and the potential lost sales while trying to find a replacement.

-We should not hesitate to modify our comp plan if it doesn’t get the desired results.
+We should not hesitate to modify our compensation plans if they don’t get the desired results.
 However, there should always be a fair transition period so nobody gets the rug pulled out from them in the middle of a potentially large sale.

-- Registered users now have access to a very comprehensive sales comp plan (contains samples, policies, sample offer letter, concepts, plus a sales tracking spreadsheet to optimize activity and skills of your sales team.
+- Registered users now have access to very comprehensive sales compensation plans (contains samples, policies, sample offer letter, concepts, plus a sales tracking spreadsheet to optimize the activity and skills of your sales team.
 Above is just part of the sales comp plan (the guidelines).
 You can also purchase the comp plan within the Chanimal Store.

 Austin, TX 78738